- A 9-year old Student Speaks Truth to Power About the Chicago School Closings - June 3, 2013

 Bullying has received increased attention the past few years.
 Administrations have placed harder and clearer rules against student bullying, clubs and organizations have formed in schools to address bullying, and legal actions have taken place against students who have bullied other students to the point of self-harm.
 Bullying, as we well know, can take many forms and can come from multiple avenues.
 We even have in-services to address bullying among students and intervention strategies.
 We know when and how to step in and take a stand against the bullying we see among students.But what happens when it is we, the teachers, who are the targets of bullying students?
 Click To Tweet

-Here at The Educator’s Room we have written in the past about teachers who are bullied by administration.
-Yet every day within our classrooms we encounter students who are obstinate to the point of vindictiveness, and we are often told that we do not have control over our own classrooms.
+Here at The Educator’s Room we have written in the past about teachers who are bullied by our administration team, but what about when the student is the bully?
+Every day within our classrooms we encounter students who are obstinate to the point of vindictiveness, and we are often told that we do not have control over our own classrooms.
 Teachers being bullied by their own students occurs more often than most people realize, and often this is a form of bullying that goes unreported.
-In the event that it is reported, sometimes nothing occurs or very little is done in terms of student discipline by the higher powers-that-be from in-school administration.
+In the event that it is reported, sometimes nothing occurs or very little is done in terms of student discipline by the higher powers-that-be from in-the-school administration.

-Outside of school, Students bash teachers on social media sites consequence-free because they are protected by free… Click To Tweet.
-Thus, teachers are often rendered powerless in the face of bullying students and feel they have no where to turn to that will give relief.
+Outside of school, Students bash teachers on social media sites consequence-free because they are protected by free speech Click To Tweet.
+Thus, teachers are often rendered powerless in the face of bullying students and feel they have nowhere to turn to that will give relief.
 In more serious instances, personal property is stolen or damaged (slashed tires in the parking lot, for example), and if the student is not caught in the act then little can be accomplished to support the teacher.

 The question remains, now, is this: what can we do to stop students bullying teachers?
 I’d be interested in reading your comments and feedback below while I continue to research strategies to help the bullied teacher cope and take action.